top of page

 Queen Mary Royal Sunday Brunch

-A local favorite, prepare to embark on a global culinary adventure at the Queen Mary Royal Sunday Brunch!
+A local favorite, prepare to embark on a global culinary adventure at the Queen Mary's Royal Sunday Brunch!
 Feast on over 50 delectable dishes worldwide, from classic breakfast favorites to spicy southwestern treats and Asian-inspired delights.
-Do not miss the vibrant salad station or legendary carving station featuring succulent prime rib and mouthwatering smoked brisket.
+Do not miss the vibrant salad station or the legendary carving station featuring succulent prime rib and mouthwatering smoked brisket.
 Indulge in fresh-made guacamole, a delightful assortment of sushi, creamy tortellini carbonara, and flavorful gnocchi alla pesto.
 Dive into the Ocean Bounty seafood station with Snow and Stone Crab Claws, King Crab Legs, and a classic Shrimp Cocktail.
 For the sweet tooth, explore the abundant dessert selection.
 Plus, customize your omelet at the live omelet station.
 Treat yourself to a brunch fit for royalty!
 The cost is $99 a person, and reservations are required.

 If you have ever done the Grey Ghost Project, I would love to hear about your experience.